vdaas/vald/docs/user-guides/cluster-role-binding.md

 These configurations allow the service account `discoverer`, which is for the Vald Discoverer components, to access different resources in the Kubernetes cluster.

+This service account allows [Vald Discoverer](../overview/component/discoverer.md) to retrieve Node and Pod resource usage from [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/), and share it to other components in the Vald cluster.

+For example, [Vald LB Gateway](../overview/component/lb-gateway.md) will control which Vald Agent to insert based on the Node and Pod resource usage retrieved by Vald Discoverer.

+If you are interested, please refer to the [insert data flow](../overview/data-flow.md#insert) for more detail.

+## Configuration for Vald Discoverer

+As described in the above section, Vald Discoverer requires configuration on cluster role and cluster role binding to retrieve Node and Pod information from the Kubernetes Cluster.

+In this section, we will describe how to configure it and how to customize these configurations.

-### Cluster role settings for Vald Discoverer
+### Cluster role configuration for Vald Discoverer

-By looking at the [cluster role settings](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrole.yaml), the access right of the following resources are granted to the cluster role `discoverer`.
+By looking at the [cluster role configuration](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrole.yaml), the access right of the following resources are granted to the cluster role `discoverer`.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1